DarkView/DarkView/README.md

 Im Dark, some used-to-be programmer from Germany.
 I mainly work on Discord bots in TypeScript (MRVN, Zeppelin) but am always open to new things.
-Currently working as a CRYENGINE Community Coordinator with Crytek.
+Currently working as a Community Manager with Crytek.

 If you have any feedback for me, please dont hesitate to reach out!
 Discord: @darkuen